 Symptoms created by the body to deal with injury or toxins such as increased mucus, diarrhea, fever, and inflammation are natural, but very necessary.
 They are the body’s attempts restore or maintain its health.
 Drugs and other invasive treatments suppress these normal eliminative processes and interfere with the body’s self-healing mechanisms.

-Diet – The most important treatment is giving your body what it needs to do its job of healing and restoring health, which is mainly consuming "proper nutrients" with the combination every Human body requires in order to be healthy—see Food Selection for Humans and Bee’s Healthy Programs which are a combination of diet and supplements that provide all of the nutrients Humans need in order to get healthy.
+The most important treatment is giving your body what it needs to do its job of healing and restoring health, which is mainly by consuming the correct combination of nutrients all Humans need to be healthy, see Food Selection for Humans and Nutrients Required for Human Health & Healing.

-Exercise is important for overall health, but it should not be overdone when you are unhealthy since it uses up (takes away) energy and resources the body needs in order to heal itself – see these Mild Forms of Exercise that are recommended.
+- Exercise is important for overall health, but it should not be overdone when you are unhealthy since it uses up (takes away) energy. oxygen, and resources the body needs in order to heal itself, see Mild Forms of Exercise that are recommended.

 For genital or anal itching apply the oil liberally, using cotton pads from the health store to protect your clothing during the day.
 You can also make your own pads using 100% cotton.